oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 credentials over centralized storage.
 Expired SD-JWTs SHOULD be deleted as soon as possible.

-Verifiers SHOULD NOT store SD-JWTs after verification.
+After Verification, Verifiers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures if they contain privacy-sensitive data.
 It may be sufficient to store the result of the verification and any End-User data that is needed for the application.

 If reliable and secure key rotation and revocation is ensured according to (#issuer_signature_key_distribution), Issuers may opt to publish